 According to court documents filed in the criminal case, Burris told investigators that he and McDonald had sex "40 or 50" times.
 In his civil complaint, Burris's attorney alleges that the sex was "non-consensual" and occurred 50 to 100 times.
 Burris's lawsuit names the Oklahoma Department of Corrections, Director Justin Jones, and Joseph Harp Correctional Center warden Mike Addison warden as defendants.

-For more information on fighting criminal charges click here.
+For more information on fighting criminal charges of rape click here.